Polatucha16/SquareDivision/README.md

 rectangle no.  2 relatively changed by  0.0005
 ```
 <img src="SquareDivision\output_after_codebox.png" alt="example"/>
-This time the distribution of width and height is uniform between linear functions.\
+This time the distribution of width and height is uniform between linear functions.
-Example of such one of those function we have below:
+Example of one of those function we have below:
 ```python
 import numpy as np
 from SquareDivision.src.distributions import surface_perp_to